 PayPal will have already created two test accounts for you: one for a Business account and one for a Personal account.

-You’ll need to set up a password for the Personal test account so that you can log in with this account later for a test payment.
-To do this, click on the Personal test email, then click on Profile.
+Next, you’ll need to set up a password for your Personal test account.
+This is so that you can log in with this account later to make a test payment.

-You’ll see the details here for the Personal test profile that was automatically created for you.
-Next, click Change Password and enter a password you’ll be able to remember later.
+In the popup window that appears, you’ll see the details for the Personal test profile that was automatically created for you.
+Next, click Change password and enter a password you’ll be able to remember later.

-Now you can close that window, but keep the Sandbox Test Accounts page open as you’ll need to refer to those test account email addresses later.
+However, keep the Sandbox Test Accounts page open in a separate browser tab or window, as you’ll need to refer to it later.

-You’ll either need to create a new form or edit an existing form with WPForms.
+After you’ve got everything set up, you’ll need to create a new form or edit an existing one.

 Under PayPal Email Address, you should then enter the test Business email listed on your PayPal Sandbox page.